addianto/sitodo/docs/bootcamp/day-1/hello-tdd.md

 }
 ```

+We left the implementation empty for now.
-We call this stubbing or creating an empty implementation.
+This is called as stubbing or creating an empty implementation.
 If the return value of a method in a controller class is a string,
 then the framework expects the return value contains the name of a Web page template.